-As I mentioned in a Youtube video I made about Carpocrates, I think Carpocrates was a sort of synthesis between Cerinthus, who was Docetic and believed there was a fall from the Godhead, and the Ebionites, who were Docetic and did not believe there was a fall from the Godhead (Yahweh was the highest God for the Ebionites).
+As I mentioned in a Youtube video I made about Carpocrates, I think Carpocrates was a sort of synthesis between Cerinthus who believed there was a fall from the Godhead, and the Ebionites, who held similar views about Jesus, but did not believe there was a fall from the Godhead (Yahweh was the highest God for the Ebionites).

 One of the tenets of the Carpocratians, aside from being clear forerunners of Gnostic Christianity, was that they believed the soul must undergo a tremendous amount of experiences so that they could surrender their material elements to the archons and return to the highest God.
 In that sense, there is clear Osiris-cult influence, where Jesus would have assumed the role of Anubis (in Greek mythology, it was Hermes) – consider the Gospel of John 14:6 in this context: “I am the way, and the truth, and the life; no one comes to the Father but through Me.”

 Irenaeus even wrote that the “very last farthing” passage that is found in both Matthew and Luke was elemental to the Carpocration philosophy, particularly their view on this broad set of experiences.

 Thus, we see a compelling link between Carpocrates and Simon Magus (an obscured doppelganger of the Apostle Paul), as Simon Magus used his female companion Helen as evidence of a transmigrated soul trapped on Earth (AH i.23).